I-3-10-1.Overview

 Due to possible litigation concerns, and to avoid the appearance of impropriety, the AC will not attempt to contact or question an OIG agent or witness.

-However, there is no prohibition on the AC consulting with appropriate non-OIG personnel about technical issues or questions of law or policy regarding information from OIG (through the appropriate management chain).
+However, there is no prohibition on the AC consulting with other appropriate non-OIG personnel about technical issues or questions of law or policy regarding information from OIG (through the appropriate management chain).
 Additionally, this instruction does not preclude a person or party from inquiring about the status of a case or asking routine questions about administrative functions or procedures.